nicole-dwenger/cdslanguage-network/README.md

 1. Extract named entities of PERSON with spaCy’s model `en_core_web_sm`.
 2. Many of the extracted names entities referred to the same person, but were spelled slightly differently or only contained part of the full name.
 I decided to remove some of the duplicates, but this step is in no way exhaustive and might induce biases (see note below!).
 The following names were replaced:
-    - Remove ":" (were appearing in some named entities).
     - Replace *Hillary*, *hillary*, *Clinton*, *clinton*, *hillary clinton*, *Hillary Rodham Clinton*, *Hillary Clinton's* with *Hillary Clinton*.
     - Replace *trump*, *Trump*, *donald trump*, *Donald J Trump*, *Donald J. Trump* with *Donald Trump*.
     - Replace *obama*, *Obama*, *barack obama* with *Barack Obama*.